Godzilla vs. Destoroyah: Plot

-Godzilla awakens, his condition having worsened to the point that his meltdown could potentially destroy the Earth through a China syndrome-like incident.
-Miki locates the now grown-up Little, redubbed as Godzilla Junior by UNGCC, and telepathically lures him to Tokyo, hoping that Godzilla will follow and be killed by Destoroyah.
+Godzilla awakens, his condition having deteriorated to the point that his meltdown could potentially destroy the Earth through a China syndrome-like incident.
+Miki locates the now grown-up Little Godzilla, redubbed "Godzilla Junior", and telepathically lures him to Tokyo, hoping that Godzilla will follow and be killed by Destoroyah.
 Junior arrives and battles Destoroyah, who absorbs Junior's DNA before being seemingly defeated.
 Godzilla arrives at Haneda Airport and reunites with Junior.
-Destoroyah, bolstered by Junior's DNA, drops Junior onto the Ariake Coliseum and blasts a Micro-Oxygen beam into Junior, killing him.
-Godzilla then manages to drive off his adversary.
+Destoroyah, having mutated and grown larger, drops Junior onto the Ariake Coliseum and blasts him with a Micro-Oxygen beam, fatally wounding him.

-After unsuccessfully attempting to revive Junior, Godzilla's bereavement accelerates the rate of his meltdown.
+After driving off Destoroyah and unsuccessfully attempting to revive Junior, Godzilla's bereavement accelerates the rate of his meltdown.
 In the ensuing battle with Destoroyah, Godzilla's temperature reaches a critical state, allowing him to wound Destoroyah.
 As the injured Destoroyah tries to retreat, the JSDF fires their low-temperature lasers at its wings, causing it to plummet to its death onto the superheated ground.

-As Godzilla goes into meltdown, the JSDF is able to minimize the damage with its low-temperature weapons.
-While successful in preventing Earth's destruction, Godzilla slowly dies from his meltdown, which renders Tokyo uninhabitable.
-The radiation in Tokyo abruptly decreases to background levels, as Junior's lifeless body had absorbed Godzilla's radiation, resurrecting and transforming him into the new Godzilla.
+As Godzilla goes into meltdown, the JSDF is able to minimize the damage with their low-temperature weapons.
+While they are successful in preventing Earth's destruction, Godzilla dies from his meltdown, which renders Tokyo uninhabitable.
+However, the radiation in Tokyo abruptly decreases to background levels, as Junior's lifeless body absorbs Godzilla's radiation, resurrecting and transforming him into the new Godzilla.